How is SEO Changing in 2026?

 Of all the tools I’ve used, there are two that have been actionable and useful:

-Waikay is great for topic reports and ongoing monitoring, whilst SEMRush is solid on competitor discovery as well as brand discovery.
+Waikay is great for topic reports and ongoing monitoring, whilst SEMRush is solid on competitor discovery.

 SEO, GEO, AEO, Whatever